tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/available-state-definitions-conversions.rst

-The full list of functions to extract rotational quantities from a rotational model can be found under :class:`~tudatpy.numerical_simulation.environment.RotationalEphemeris`.
+The full list of functions to extract rotational quantities from a rotational model can be found under :class:`~tudatpy.dynamics.environment.RotationalEphemeris`.
 Depending on the selected rotation model, additional intermediate frames (in addition to the inertial to/from body-fixed rotation) may be available.
 One example is the high-accuracy rotation model, which is discussed in some more detail :ref:`below <gcrs_itrs_frames>`.

 For certain applications, a used must specify the *identifier* of a body-fixed frame in Tudat.
 This name can be retrieved using
-:attr:`~tudatpy.numerical_simulation.environment.RotationalEphemeris.body_fixed_frame_name`.
+:attr:`~tudatpy.dynamics.environment.RotationalEphemeris.body_fixed_frame_name`.

 For manual calculations of a body-fixed to inertial frame (or vice versa) from the typical pole right ascension/declination and prime meridian longitude, the low-level functions :func:`~tudatpy.astro.frame_conversion.inertial_to_body_fixed_rotation_matrix` and